oscar-system/GAP_pkg/GAP_pkg_permut/README.md

 # GAP_pkg_permut

-This is generated wrapper package for the GAP package permut 2.0.4.
+This is a generated Julia wrapper package for the GAP package permut 2.0.4.

 ## Issues